0xElghobashy/php-oop-docker-crud/README.md

 ├── header.php / footer.php   # shared layout (Bootstrap 5)
 └── screenshots/              # README preview images
 ```

+---

+## 🔒 Notes

+- Database credentials are injected via environment variables in `docker-compose.yml`, keeping `db.php` free of hardcoded secrets.
+- `root_password` in this repo is a **local development-only** placeholder and is not used in any production context.

 ## 🐛 Troubleshooting

 ### Container name conflict on `docker compose up --build`